 Declare the end of your own crisis.

 When the crisis comes to an end – as all crises do – staff and leadership should communicate on when the organization is moving back to other business.
 This won’t be the same for every organization.
 Construction groups, for one, may feel the impact longer as clients shake off their economic uncertainty and start to build again.
 Further lobbying may be required for government aid in the transition back to normalcy.
-Evaluate your own situation based solely on your members’ needs, not when governments or other industries say the crisis over.
+Evaluate your own situation based solely on your members’ needs, not when governments or other industries say the crisis is over.

 - Do communicate often.
 Consider numbering or dating your COVID-19 updates so it’s clear which information is the most up-to-date.

 - Do simplify the information you send.
-People are inundated with information; highlight the most critical information and try to use bite-sized-chunks when possible.
+People are inundated with information; highlight the most critical information and try to use bite-sized chunks when possible.
 Consider a “top 3” list of the latest information pertinent to them.

 - Do consider all your communications avenues.
 Think beyond email blasts about all the possible touch-points you available communicate key updates—website homepages, app notifications, social media channels, text messaging, phone calls.
-Not every medium will be appropriate, but understand the ecosystem available to you to get information out.
+Not every medium will be appropriate but understand the ecosystem available to you to get information out.

 - Do look for opportunities to give back.
 Members may be looking for an opportunity to use their talents and resources to help those in need during this time; this is a great rallying call for associations to make a difference.